gummikana/NoMoreMoney/rules.md

 Objective
 =========

 The goal is the get as much Gold as possible.
-When the economy crashes for the final time, who ever has the most Gold pieces in their personal Gold pile wins the game.
+When the economy crashes for the final time, who ever has the most Gold pieces wins the game.

 Components